It could be eczema, sweat dermatitis, allergic reactions or eczema.

 Let us know if you need any further information.

-It would be advisable to consult a skin specialist for the symptoms and a proper clinical examination.
+It would be advisable to consult a skin specialist for your symptoms and a proper clinical examination.

-Let us know if you need any other information and post us on how she is doing.
+Let us know if you need any other information and post us on how you are doing.